Juanjdurillo/intro_unix/processes/README.md

 pid_t fork(void);
 ```

-The following is an example of a program that greets us indicating its `pid` (its process id),  creates a child, and says goodbye to us by also indicating its `pid`.
+The following is an example of a program that greets us indicating its `PID`,  creates a child, and says goodbye to us by also indicating its `PID`.
 In this example only the parent process greets us, but both, parent and child, say goodbye.

 ```c
 #include <unistd.h>